GVM OpenVAS Troubleshooting A Kali Linux Installation

 sudo pg_dropcluster 16 main

 Now upgrade the old cluster to a new one.
-The pg_upgradecluster
+The pg_upgradecluster command migrates databases from the old cluster to the new cluster.

 pg_upgradecluster [options] oldversion oldclustername [newversion]